Friday, December 08, 2023

 When I was a kid - between the ages of around 8 and 12 - my dad took me fishing.
 I'm a vegetarian these days but my dad was a bit old school in that respect.
 He never met his dad, but an avuncular neighbour had taught him to fish as a teenager and it was, in his middle age, still one of his favourite pastimes; one that he was keen to pass on to me.

 I had my own little pike rod and I learnt to spool my reel, set up my bait and tackle, plumb my depth, and attach my float such that my hook would hang just a little above the lake floor.
 This was coarse fishing, rather than fly fishing or game fishing.
 We weren't particularly trying to catch big fish.
 I could cast and I could control a fish back to the shore so long as it wasn't above about 5lbs.
 Later, dad bought me a whip which didn't need the reel and I'd fish in amongst the reeds, which became my favourite.
-Dad would try out different bait: corn, luncheon meat, his own homebaked fish crack, the recipe of which had been passed on like an esoteric scroll from a guy who swore it was the only bait worth having.
+Dad would try out different bait: corn, luncheon meat, his own homebaked fish mudpie, the recipe of which had been passed on like an esoteric scroll from a guy who swore it was the only bait worth having.
 Mostly we used maggots though.
 Sometimes casters but mostly live maggots.
 I half liked them, half loathed them.
 They were both cute and creepy in equal measure.

 One of the more difficult bits of the operation, other than getting snagged on reeds and dropping split shot, was hooking maggots.
 There were other options, but for a long time I was convinced that maggots were the superior bait and the only way to catch fish, which was, after all, the name of the game.
 I'd watched TV.
 I'd seen the worm on the hook.
 Everyone used maggots.
 Maggots were best.
 That's what I wanted.
 However, they were tricky to manipulate because they were alive and would writhe with activity when handled.
 You had to hold them quite firmly so you could hook them appropriately.
 At one end, they had a sort of rudimentary face, above which hung a small fleshy translucent hood, where it was ideal for the hook to go in.
 If you missed a bit and went through the face - that was still ok, good to go, chuck em in - but if you hooked them through the middle, they would ooze and quickly die.